 Process: Limit Red -> Measure Red -> Visualise Red -> Learn

-Coders Dojo: Katas with simple visualisations of red state included.
+Coders Dojo: Katas with simple visualizations of red state included.

 There are patterns for limiting red state, check out Industrial Logic, Joshua Kerievsky.